PietroColaguori/ForkMates/README.md

-Website for sharing and creating recipes, created for the course "Linguaggi e tecnologie per il web" of Computer and Systems Engineering at Sapienza, University of Rome.
+# Website for creating, sharing and reviewing recipes.

+This website has been created for the course "Linguaggi e tecnologie per il web" of Computer and Systems Engineering at Sapienza, University of Rome.

 The features implemented are various, such as:
   1. Create and account / log in into the personal account.